From Suppression to Expression

 - 3 min read

-As I entered college, I began to look for validation so that I can make my identity and regain my lost voice.
+As I entered college, I again. began to look for relevance, purpose and validation so that I can make my identity and regain my lost voice.
 It was a pool of opportunities and I took up all of them in order to prove myself.
 Being the kind of person present for everyone, everywhere and every time, I got that validation, but the hunger to prove myself was still not satisfied.

-College ended and so did that pool of opportunities.
+Eventually, with college ending, so did that pool of opportunities.
 With nothing to validate myself, I lost every bit of confidence in myself.

 That is when the most liberating experience entered my life - My exchange program in Europe.

 The real challenge was when I began my solo trip from Amsterdam.
 All I did for 2 days was cry and question everything about myself.
-What changed everything for me, was my obsession to be on the top of the Eiffel Tower when I reached Paris.
+Who am I?
+What am I even doing here?
+Is there any relevance to me?

 "As soon as I was on the top of the Eiffel Tower, I experienced bliss and complete peace.
 That is when I realised this was all a metaphor for me."

 Doing something all by myself helped me discover that lost confidence and made me value my own voice.
-I no longer felt the need for validation from others.
+I no longer felt the need for validation or relevance from others.
+I knew I had a purpose and reason to exist.
+This experience formed the foundation of my journey of discovering myself.

 I understood that to be distinct, I do not have to force myself to be separate or different from others.
 My harshness on self changed to love and compassion for self.
 In the presence of love, I felt peace in spite of constant internal conflicts.
 And with this compassion I wish to empower myself & others, which is the purpose of my life.